yair89999/directory-tree/README.md

 # directory-tree

+A simple easy cool project to finish in the weekend

 A code that takes as an input a directory path and generates a tree by what is inside the directory

 <h3>Output example:</h3>